Adam Barton (Emmerdale): Storylines

 Adam fights with Ross after he learns that he tried it on with Victoria.
 Victoria tries to break them up but ends up getting hurt.
 She is taken to the hospital where she tells a shocked Adam she might be pregnant.
 The test comes back negative, but Vic confides in Finn that she wants a baby and she's not sure how Adam feels.
 Later at Butlers, Victoria tells Adam she wants a baby and Adam concedes that if that is what she wants then they will start trying.
 The next day, Adam confides to Aaron his doubts about starting a family after his experience with Johnny.
 Aaron assures Adam he's already proven he'll be a great dad and offers to babysit for him anytime.
-Later, Ross apologizes to Vic and Adam for his earlier behavior and they call a truce.
+Later, Ross apologizes to Vic and Adam for his earlier behaviour and they call a truce.
 Adam tells Moira that he and Victoria are trying to start a family and she is delighted.

 In February 2017, Adam helps the Sugdens and the Dingles organize Robert and Aaron's impromptu wedding.
 The next day, Adam is gutted when Aaron is sent to prison for 12 months on a GBH charge.
 However, he is released two months later much to Adam's joy.
 That year, Victoria and Adam try to conceive a baby, but Victoria fails to get pregnant.
 Diane Sugden (Elizabeth Estensen) pays for a private fertility clinic, where it is revealed that Adam has zero sperm count.
 The couple is devastated and begin to fall out.
 Adam kisses Vanessa during a moment of weakness, leading to Victoria breaking up with him.